-The Hepatitis B screening and HBIG (series of three vaccine injections) will be made available to all staff who are at right for exposure and will be ordered in accordance with the following:
+The Hepatitis B screening and HBIG (series of three vaccine injections) will be made available to all staff who are identified as at risk for exposure.
+Hep B vaccination includes the following:

-- > Determination of risk exposure to BBPs. - Provided at no cost to the staff member. - Provided at a reasonable time and location. - Performed by or under the supervision of a licensed physician or another licensed health professional. - > Provided according to the most current recommendations of the U.S. Public Health Service. - > Laboratory tests will be conducted by an accredited lab. - A staff member who declines to accept the vaccination as offered will be required to sign the waiver indicating refusal. - A staff member who initially declines the Hepatitis B vaccine, but who decides at a later date to accept the vaccination, will be offered the vaccine free of charge. - If a routine booster dose of the Hepatitis B vaccine is recommended by the U.S. Public Health Service at a future date, SOCFC will incur the cost of the booster and arrangements for the staff to receive the booster will be made. - If a staff member receiving the HBIG discontinues employment with SOCFC, they will incur the cost of any remaining injections or booster they receive.
+- Provided at no cost to the staff member. - Provided at a reasonable time and location. - Performed by or under the supervision of a licensed physician or another licensed health professional. - > Provided according to the most current recommendations of the U.S. Public Health Service. - Laboratory tests will be conducted by an accredited lab. - A staff member who declines to accept the vaccination as offered will be required to sign the waiver indicating refusal. - A staff member who initially declines the Hepatitis B vaccine, but who decides at a later date to accept the vaccination, will be offered the vaccine free of charge. - ➤ If a routine booster dose of the Hepatitis B vaccine is recommended by the U.S. Public Health Service at a future date, SOCFC will incur the cost of the booster and arrangements for the staff to receive the booster will be made. - ➤ If a staff member receiving the HBIG discontinues employment with SOCFC, they will incur the cost of any remaining injections or booster they receive.
 Copies of all forms will be given to the Human Resources Department for placement in staff medical records.